Marcelo Flores: Early life

-Flores was born in Canada to a Canadian mother of English descent, and Mexican former footballer, Rubén Flores.
+Flores was born in Canada to a Canadian mother of English descent and Mexican former footballer, Rubén Flores.
 He was raised in Georgetown, Ontario.
 As his father was the manager of the Cayman Islands women's national football team, Flores spent some time on the islands, where he was invited to a training camp by Ipswich Town youth development coach Steve Foley.
 He impressed during the week long camp, and joined the Ipswich Town academy.

 In 2019, Flores joined the Arsenal academy on a free transfer.
 He made a bright start to the 2020–21 campaign with Arsenal's under-18s, scoring three goals in two games.

 Club career

+Arsenal

 After training with the first team, he signed his first professional contract in October 2020.
 Shortly after, he was included in The Guardian's "Next Generation 2020", highlighting the best young players in the world.

 He was called up to the Arsenal first team for the first time on April 4, 2022, making the bench for their match against Crystal Palace, although he did not appear in the match as a substitute.

+Loan to Real Oviedo

 On 20 July 2022, Flores joined Segunda División club Real Oviedo on a season-long loan.
-On 15 August 2022, he made his professional debut in a league match against FC Andorra in a 1–0 loss, coming on as a substitute.
+On 15 August, he made his professional debut in a league match against FC Andorra in a 1–0 loss, coming on as a substitute.

+Tigres UANL

+On 10 September 2023, Mexican club UANL reached an agreement with Arsenal to sign Flores.
+Seven days later, Flores made his debut with the club in a 2–0 away victory against Atlas.
+On 20 April 2024, Flores scored a hat-trick, all within 10 minutes, against Necaxa in a 5–2 home victory.